 How do you calibrate a torque wrench?

 - Use the tape measure to measure the length of the torque wrench.
-Start from the square drive on the head and measure to the exact point on the handle where the user grips the wrench.
-Typically, there is a line on the handle to indicate this point.
+Start from the square drive on the head, and measure to the exact point on the handle where the user grips the wrench.
+Typically, there is a line on the handle to indicate that point.

 - Determine the torque setting by multiplying the length of the torque wrench (measured in step one) by 20.